Skip to content

 Name: Your Repeater Name

 You should now be logged in and able to Get Stats from the menu, or issue console commands.
-For all the commands see the Repeater & Room Server CLI Reference.
+For all the commands see the CLI Commands.

 Repeater Testing